 Suddenly you’re looking at a ton of extra points.
 Those are the kinds of cards worth holding on to even after you’ve redeemed your sign-up bonus.

 How many miles a year do you fly?
 Is it all on points?

-Last year, I flew about 150,000 miles, and though some of those trips were using miles (like one from the US to Mauritius in the Indian Ocean via Paris), and I recently traveled to Asia for 3 weeks using United and British Airways miles, I do pay for many of my tickets.
+Last year, I flew about 150,000 miles, and though some of those trips were using miles (like one from the USA to Mauritius in the Indian Ocean via Paris), and I recently traveled to Asia for three weeks using United and British Airways miles, I do pay for many of my tickets.
 After all, you’ve got to earn some of those miles and elite status flying.

 What is your favorite travel credit card?

 I mentioned it earlier, but I love the Chase Sapphire Preferred card.
 It’s probably my favorite card at the moment.
-The Ultimate Rewards points I earn using it can be transferred to a variety of partners including United, British Airways, Korean Air and Southwest, hotels including Hyatt, Priority Club (Intercontinental), Marriott and Ritz-Carlton, as well as Amtrak, so I can use them for pretty much anything.
-Plus, I get 2 points per dollar I spend on dining and travel, which includes a lot of categories like taxis and even parking.
-I recently transferred the points I got for signing up to United and used them to fly business class from Newark to Singapore on Singapore Airlines for 60,000 miles and $2.50 USD in taxes/fees.
-That was a great redemption.
-Also, it’s made of metal so it feels good and it looks cool in my wallet.
+The Ultimate Rewards points I earn using it can be transferred to a variety of partners, including United, British Airways, Korean Air, and Southwest, hotels including Hyatt, Priority Club (Intercontinental), Marriott, and Ritz-Carlton, as well as Amtrak, so I can use them for pretty much anything.